EECS150/fpga_labs_fa22/lab1/spec/spec.md

 - The logic convention (maximum voltage, what ranges constitute low and high, etc) for that port will be `LVCMOS33`.

 To understand where `R14` came from, you should inspect page 9 of the [PYNQ-Z1 schematic](https://reference.digilentinc.com/_media/reference/programmable-logic/pynq-z1/pynq-z1\_sch.pdf).
-Note that `R14` is the name of an FPGA pin which connected to the `LED0` net on the PCB which drives an LED component.
+Note that `R14` is the name of an FPGA pin which is connected to the `LED0` net on the PCB which drives an LED component.

 <!-- Setting constraints is one of the most important steps in the FPGA development flow, especially if your circuit interfaces with the external world (receiving signals or sending signals via IO circuitry of the board).
 Please do not forget this step.
 You will not be able to generate a bitstream if you do not set the pin mapping to all the input/output signals of your top-level Verilog module; Vivado will complain and abort.
 More importantly, your FPGA design will not work properly if your pin assignment is wrong.
 A good practice is to check the documentation/schematic of your target FPGA device carefully of which IO peripheral maps to which pin, and the appropriate logic standard unless you can get the sample board constraint file from the vendor.  -->